mfiels/pax-vis/README.md

 You will see the visualizer render the Paxos nodes.
 To start playback click the white playhead in the bottom left.

+For a very brief video [watch on YouTube](http://www.youtube.com/watch?v=fouOVyNdQW4).